ZukunFCS/fcs-doc-advanced/doc/000_introduction.md

 ### What is FCS and what does it do for me?
 FCS is a piece of software for facial animator to create facial animation for their own rig given video footage of actor (usually of a head mounted-camera).
 If you wish to learn how to use FCS, we have a separate full length online manual in English and Japanese [here](https://zukunfcs.github.io/fcs-doc).
+This page is, however, currently only available in English.

 ### Who is this page for?
 This page is for (potential) users who are evaluating FCS or are looking for hints to elevate their animation speed and quality.